lhutton1/moebinv-gui/README.md

   - build the make file by executing `qmake`
   - compile the application by executing `make`
   - run the application by execting `./moebinv-gui`

-## Documentation

-Documentation is available here: ??

-## Usage

-Replace the contents of `README.md` with your project's:

-- Name
-- Description
-- Installation instructions
-- Usage instructions
-- Support instructions
-- Contributing instructions

-Feel free to remove any sections that aren't applicable to your project.